Copositive and completely positive cones over symmetric cones of rank at least 5: Preliminaries

 We call a subset $K$ of $V$ a \emph{cone} if $ax \in K$ for all $a \ge 0$ and $x\in K$.
 A linear transformation $f$ on $V$ is called an \emph{automorphism} of a closed convex cone $K$ if $f$ is invertible and satisfies $f(K) = K$.
 We say that closed convex cones $K_1$ and $K_2$ are \emph{linearly isomorphic} if one can find a linear isomorphism $f\colon \setspan K_1 \to \setspan K_2$ satisfying $f(K_1) = K_2$.
 The \emph{dual cone} of a subset $S$ of $V$ is the cone of $x\in V$ such that the inner product between $x$ and $y$ is nonnegative for all $y\in S$.
 For a closed convex cone $K$, a nonzero element $x\in K$ is said to generate an \emph{extreme ray} $\bbR_+x$ of $K$ if, whenever $a,b\in K$ satisfy $a+b\in \bbR_+x$, it follows that $a,b\in \bbR_+x$.
 Moreover, a nonzero element $x\in K$ is said to generate an \emph{exposed ray} $\bbR_+x$ of $K$ if there exists an element $d$ in the dual cone of $K$ such that $\bbR_+x = K \cap \{d\}^\perp$.
 Note that every exposed ray is an extreme ray.

 Vectors are written in bold lowercase letters, e.g., $\bm{a}$.
 The $i$th element of a vector $\bm{a}$ is written as $a_i$.
 The vector whose $i$th element is $1$ and whose remaining elements are $0$ is denoted by $\bm{e}_i$.
-We use $\bbR^n$ and $\bbC^n$ to denote the spaces of $n$-tuples of real and complex numbers, respectively.
+For vectors $\bm{a}$ and $\bm{b}$, we write $\bm{a}\odot \bm{b}$ for the entrywise product of $\bm{a}$ and $\bm{b}$.
+We use $\bbR^n$ to denote the space of $n$-tuples of real numbers.
 We endow $\bbR^n$ with the standard inner product. $\bbR_+^n$, an $n$-dimensional nonnegative orthant, is defined as the set of nonnegative vectors in $\bbR^n$.

 Matrices are written in bold uppercase letters, e.g., $\bm{A}$.
 The $(i,j)$th element of a matrix $\bm{A}$ is written as $A_{ij}$.
+For a square matrix $\bm{A}$, we use $\tr(\bm{A})$ to denote the trace of $\bm{A}$.
 We use $\bbS^n$ to denote the space of real $n\times n$ symmetric matrices.
+Furthermore, we write $\bbS_+^n$ for the cone of positive semidefinite matrices in $\bbS^n$, which we call the positive semidefinite cone.